DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_allocations.md

 Allocations were based on the data each local authority submitted in the 2020 alternative provision census.

-## Laptops, tablets and 4G wireless routers provided during the summer term 2020

-Over 220,000 laptops and tablets were made available to distribute as part of the [first phase of the Get help with technology programme](https://www.gov.uk/guidance/laptops-tablets-and-4g-wireless-routers-provided-during-coronavirus-covid-19).
-The most disadvantaged and vulnerable young people and children were prioritised to make sure they can access social care and remote education.

-The DfE considered all allocation queries raised by local authorities and academy trusts, and reviewed the submitted evidence against the initial allocation.
-DfE then compared those queries to similar requests received nationwide, and balanced these against the total number of devices available.
-More devices have been provided where there was an evidenced need to support eligible children.

 ## How devices were allocated for care leavers in 2021

 DfE provided laptops and internet access to support care leavers who: